 A standard measurement cycle consisted of setting the rotary valve to the first port with a CR10X control port, initiating the vacuum pump, drawing a sample for 60 seconds through the connected tube, taking a CO2 reading with the LI-820, then stepping the valve to the next position with a CR10X control port.
 This sequence was repeated until all eight lines were measured.
 Temperature was also simultaneously logged using thermocouples.

 To accommodate the client's limited budget, CS Africa could not use an expensive vacuum pump.
 Instead, we effectively modified an inexpensive air pump.
-The first instrumented shipment showed the measurement system worked as planned for the two week travel time.
-Beginning on day two, the CO2 level not only exceeded the prescribed limits, they exceeded the LI-820's measurement range of 5000 ppm.
+The first instrumented shipment showed the measurement system worked as planned for the two-week travel time.
+Beginning on day two, the CO2 level not only exceeded the prescribed limits, it exceeded the LI-820's measurement range of 5000 ppm.
 To determine what the CO2 levels are throughout the shipment, a 20,000 ppm optical bench has been fitted for the next trip.